WAMillerUTK/GolfTrainer23/README.md

 Task: Design and create a one-plane swing trainer to help instruct new golfers to learn & feel the "one-plane swing"

-Implementation: The team has elected to design their own weight distribution sensor by implementing load cell readings with a raspberry pi interface to display the status and tracking of the user's center of gravity in relation to space.
+Implementation: The team has elected to design their own weight distribution sensor by implementing load cell readings with a raspberry pi interface to display the status and tracking of the client's center of gravity in relation to space.

+The 'User' will be the Pro giving the lesson and is intended to be used as a tool to shed light on undesirable habits in beginner golfers.

 ## Advisor